-Are you a threat to public safety?
+Are gun owners a threat to police or public safety?
 The police think you are.

 Every night, the police check all licensed firearms owners.
 As if that was not enough, the RCMP encourages officers to check before attending a call to see if anyone has a firearms licence at their destination.
 Licence information is made readily available on the Canadian Police Information Centre (CPIC) virtually without restriction through the portal to the Canadian Firearms Registry Online (CFRO).
 Typically, police are required to apply to court for a warrant to access important personal information on law-abiding Canadians.
 But not for firearms owners.
 The RCMP justifies routine access to information about firearms licences by arguing that merely owning a gun poses a threat to public safety.
 The police say they need to know who has guns.
 To make this claim, the RCMP must ignore strong evidence that this policy is wrong headed.